 Influencer Marketing is, at its simplest definition, the partnership between a Brand and a Social Media user with either large or specialized following base.
 However, Influencers have different audience sizes reach and they start from being the company Salesforce replicating content in their Social Media as mentioned in our Previous Article.
 With influencers Marketing the brand aims to make Sales from the Content Generated or replicated by the Influencer and pays them with free or discounted products, and in some cases directly paid.

-New Social Selling Processes with Influencers Marketing recalculating ROI
+ROI in Social Selling Processes with Influencers Marketing

 To measure Influencer Marketing results of turning them into Social Sellers, companies can use Trackable Personalized links, and dedicated Landing Pages (Microsites) to track through their analytics, visitors, sales and the movement of customers in their microsites, and therefore get more accurate results of the ROI (Return On Investment).

 Calculating the ROI of Influencer Marketing processes for a Direct Selling Companies is more complicated than the basic ROI formula we all know.
 The company, must consider all the resources invested and KPIs (Key Performance Indicators) to measure their goals.

 - Time invested and people: searching, selecting, contacting and negotiating with the Influencers.